whblondeau/gyre/finding_flotsam.md

                    #

 “Any woman aboard have any word against these castaways?”
 The Captain looked aloft at the groaning rigging, silhouetted against the storm roof that hurtled past overhead in long heavy-bellied streaks.
-Foam hissed along thee _Ragfin_’s sides, and great dark swells rolled the ship from side to side.
+Foam hissed along the _Ragfin_’s sides, and great dark swells rolled the ship from side to side.

 The sailors were a mixed lot: Paritids, Antarctics, Racha.
 And there were some that were of a kind that Eastwind recognized as Bhalong: heavy, muscular women of paler skin, with an air of menace and violence.
 They came from seaports on the western coast of Osz.
 Eastwind knew something of Bhalong.
 She didn’t like them much, but respected them as fighters.